laosong-2020/i-guide-summer-school-firerisk/Literature_review_yj.md

   * Local wildfire education programs are an important factor in reducing wildfire
   * Fuel treatment prescribed burning can reduce wildfire
   * home insurance plans can cause economic loss
+  * structure proximity to fuels and lower structure density are associated with an increased probability of structure loss (Caggiano et al., 2020)

 # Study site
  ### 1. Increasing trends of drought